 Hailed for his “sweet, silky baritone” and “charming and witty” stage presence, Korean bass-baritone Jongwon Han is making a name for himself as one of the top young artists on the rise; he is the winner of the Third Prize at the 2022 Operalia World Opera Competition.

 Mr. Han was a Grand Finalist in the 2021 Metropolitan Opera Laffont Competition, receiving the Pamela Craven Award.
-This year he was the 1st prize winner of the Vero Beach Opera Rising Stars, 3rd place & audience choice award winner in the Houston Grand Opera Eleanor McCollum Competition, 3rd place winner of the Giulio Gari International Competition, and encouragement award winner of the L. Loren Zachary Competition.
+In 2022, he was the 1st prize winner of the Vero Beach Opera Rising Stars, 3rd place & audience choice award winner in the Houston Grand Opera Eleanor McCollum Competition, 3rd place winner of the Giulio Gari International Competition, and encouragement award winner of the L. Loren Zachary Competition.
 In 2021, he was the recipient of the Stephen De Maio Memorial Award from the Gerda Lissner Foundation and an encouragement award winner in the Gerda Lissner Lieder Competition.
-He took 2nd in the 2020 Suri Competition and the 2019 Career Bridges Competition, placed 3rd in the 2019 Opera at Florham Violetta International Competition, and was a finalist in the Fiorenza Cossotto International Competition in Bologna, Italy.
+He took 2nd place in the 2020 Suri Competition, placed 3rd in the 2019 Opera at Florham Violetta International Competition, and was a finalist in the Fiorenza Cossotto International Competition in Bologna, Italy.

-Mr. Han received his Bachelor of Music Degree from Seoul National University, is currently pursuing his master’s degree at the Mannes School of Music, and will join The Juilliard School for an Artistic Diploma in Opera Studies.
+Mr. Han received his Bachelor of Music Degree from Seoul National University, his master’s degree at the Mannes School of Music, and studied at The Juilliard School in the Artist Diploma in Opera Studies program.

 “Jongwon Han, from Seoul, South Korea, stunned with his powerful and commanding bass as he delivered “Riez, Alez, Riez” from Don Quichotte by Jules Massenet.
 A host of Bravos ensued.”